kshedden/dstream/README.md

 [dataframe](http://pandas.pydata.org)-like container that
 (conceptually) holds a rectangular array of data in which the columns are variables and the rows are cases or observations.
-The Dstream framework facilitates processing data of this type, with a special focus on feeding the data into statistical modeling tools such as regression analysis.
+The Dstream framework facilitates processing data of this type, with a primary focus on feeding the data into statistical modeling tools such as regression analysis.